Patrycioss/Patrycioss/README.md

 # Hello there! 👋

-My name is Patrick and I'm an aspiring game programmer interested in backend coding.
-I have always had interest in games 🎮 and the technical stuff ⚙️ behind them.
+My name is Patrick and I'm an aspiring game programmer excited for programming games.
+I have always had interest in games 🎮 and the past few years I have garnered more and more interest in the technical stuff ⚙️ behind them.
-Right now I'm studying at Univerty of Applied Sciences Saxion to expand this interest into knowledge. 📚
+Right now I'm studying at University of Applied Sciences Saxion to expand this interest into knowledge. 📚

 ## My skills: